 • Your request for an appeal must be made in writing but this could be a letter from yourself, or someone like the Citizens Advice Bureau, on your behalf.

-• You can also visit any of our Council Offices for help.
+• You can also visit our Customer service centre for help.
 While we can help you we can't write it for you so you may prefer to seek independent advice for help or support in making an appeal.

 • Any appeal you make must be signed by you or someone helping you with your appeal.
 If it's not signed by you we'll need evidence you've authorised them to deal with your appeal.